-“I’ve never seen anything affect a generation of young people like what President Monson announced the Saturday morning of general conference,” says Elder David F. Evans, executive director of the Church’s Missionary Department and member of the Seventy.
+“I’ve never seen anything affect a generation of young people like what President Monson announced the Saturday morning of general conference,” says Elder David F. Evans, executive director of the Church’s Missionary Department and member of the Quorum of the Seventy.
 “What we’re seeing is just an absolute overwhelming response from this generation to the invitation of the Lord and His prophet to rise up and go and serve your fellow man and preach the gospel.”

 Now that some months have passed since the announcement lowering the age when young people can serve, the increased interest has not waned.
 The new age qualification, although demanding an increase in maturity at a younger age, is actually very beneficial for youth as they plan for schooling and careers.
 Young men used to leave at the age of 19.
 Most were 18 and some months when they graduated from high school.
 This created a several month “dead space,” into which some were able to fit one semester of college, or even a year in college with participation on a sports team which then had to give them a leave of absence.
 Now, young men can associate high school graduation with departure for missionary service, without a loss of momentum.

 Young women used to serve at age 21.
 Many were near college graduation and were forced to decide whether to interrupt college and go, or postpone missionary service until after graduation.
 Some were already married at 21 and therefore unable to serve.
 The new age of 19 means young women can go into the mission field soon after high school.
 More are single and enthusiastic about church service.